 Barcelona’s Best Brunch Spots

-Kickstart the day with the city’s best late breakfasts
+Kickstart your day with the city’s best breakfasts

 Whether you’re fuelling up for a hard day’s sightseeing, recovering from too many mojitos the night before, or looking for the latest hipster hangouts, our list of Barcelona’s best brunch spots will sort you out!

 Now comes the real question – where can you find the best brunch in Barcelona?
-We’ve rounded up a handful of our favourites, along with when exactly they serve up the scrambled eggs and pancakes…
+I’ve rounded up a handful of my favourites, along with when exactly they serve up the scrambled eggs and pancakes…

 With cosy plush sofas, glittering chandeliers and 50s-style wallpaper, just popping in for a quick drink at Milk can make you feel a little special.
-The venue is a stalwart of the city’s brunch scene, with their famous Recovery Brunch served every day from 9am in the morning to 4:30pm in the afternoon.
+The venue is a stalwart of the scene, serving Barcelona’s Original Brunch since 2005 and launching the late breakfast trend in the city.
 You can order classics like eggs benedict, American pancakes or an English-style fried breakfast with bacon, beans et al., or you could opt for more unique items like their triple-whammy breakfast burger, crab eggs benedict or ‘Nurse Jackie’ (toasted goat’s cheese with piquillo peppers).
-Whatever you order, don’t forget a Bloody Mary or glass of Cava to wash it down.
+Whatever you order, I suggest ordering a Bloody Mary or glass of Cava to wash it down!

 Barcelona’s most Instagrammable brunch can be devoured with gusto just near Tetuan, in Eixample.
 There’s more than a touch of Alice in Wonderland about this passion project, from the cute pastel-blue tables on the terrace to the pink candyfloss platter that covers the house waffles.
 The short but sweet menu draws on influences from every corner of the globe, catering to cosmopolitan young travellers and hip locals, with options like Thai Eggs Benedict, Brunch From The Alps, Not So French Toast and Norway Bagels.
 You can also lay your lips on homemade cakes, artisan ice cream and sumptuous smoothies.
-A second branch, called Eatmytrip Brunch & Coffee has opened in Gracia (near Lesseps metro).
+Such has been the success that you can find two more branches of Eatmytrip in Barcelona, such as Eatmytrip Brunch & Coffee in Gracia (near Lesseps metro) and also Eatmytrip Brunch & Coffee Borrell in the left side of Eixample.

 Signature Dish: Brunch from the Alps